Akaflieg-Freiburg/enroute/src/techDoc/GeoJSON.md

 #### Property: NAM - required

-Name of the waypoint, such as "ERFURT-WEIMAR (SIERRA1)",
+Name of the waypoint, such as "ERFURT-WEIMAR (SIERRA1)".
+The **enroute** app uses this property for the title of the waypoint description dialog.

 #### Property: SCO - required for CAT == MRP and CAT == RP

 Short description of the waypoint, such as "S1".
+The **enroute** app uses this property for the display name of the point on the moving map.

 #### Property: TYP - required